 Let's take that a step further.
-I hadn't been to the Los Angeles Zoo for years (make that decades!), but now that I have grandkids, I'm a regular.
-Upon arriving at the zoo, my grandkids will begin calling out what animals they want to see.
-After hearing their requests, I quickly find the 'campus map' that identifies the location of the Asian elephants, the Masai giraffes, and the Sumatran tigers.
+I hadn't been to the Los Angeles Zoo for years (make that decades!), but now that I have grandkids, I'm a regular-as evidenced by my annual pass!
+Upon arriving at the zoo, my grandson will begin calling out what animals he wants to see.

+After hearing his requests, I quickly find the 'campus map' that identifies the location of the Asian elephants, the Masai giraffes, or the Sumatran tigers.
 And thankfully and most importantly, the map notifies me of one vital slice of info: "YOU ARE HERE".

 You are here.
 That's exactly what happens in solitude.
 You discover where you are.
 You get your spiritual bearings.
 I like to think about it as 'game film' time.
-Time to study the nooks and nuances of my life.
+Time to study the nooks and nuances.
 Why did I react with such intense anger in that situation?
 Why did that seemingly small circumstance illicit such deep sadness?
-Why do I find it so important to always have my ideas prevail when participating in a team setting?
+Why do I find it so important to always have my ideas prevail when participating in a leadership setting?

-Solitude has a way of lifting the lid on the stuff below the surface.
+Solitude gently lifts the lid on the stuff below the water line.
 Henri Nouwen in his must-read book, The Way of the Heart, puts it this way: In solitude I get rid of my scaffolding: no friends to talk with, no telephone calls to make, no meetings to attend, no music to entertain, no books to distract, just me-naked, vulnerable, weak, sinful, deprived, broken-nothing.

-In a time of solitude, I find two questions that help me to anchor my conversation with God.
-What do You want to say to me about You?
-What do you want to say to me about me?And then I listen.
+In this current season of solitude, I am finding a question that seems to anchor my conversation with God.
+It goes like this: "What do You want to say to me about me?"
+And then I lean in and listen.